linguini1/cube/README.md

 Currently, the cube is projected orthogonally, as I have not implemented a project besides ignoring the Z values of the cube.

+## Controls
+- **Mouse click:** The user can click to switch the projection between orthographic and weak perspective.
+- **Scroll wheel:** The user can scroll to change the camera location relative to the cube in perspective projection mode.
+- **WASD/arrow keys:** The user can use WASD/arrow keys to control the rotation of the cube in real-time.
+- **C key:** The `c` key can be used to toggle the user control mode.
+WASD/arrow keys will enter user control mode if the cube is currently computer controlled, but `c` must be used in order to return control to the computer.

 ## Dependencies
 This project requires the SDL2 library.